g4n3sha5/mativated-monorepo/README.md

 ## 🚀 About Me

 I'm a front-end oriented full-stack developer with great passion for programming.
 I want to become Jiu Jitsu national champion, and I am everyday closer to my goal.
-Mativated is supporting me in this journey since 2023, but I'm not fully satisfied with the previous version and its technology stack, that's why I remake it.
+Mativated is supporting me in this journey since 2023, but I'm not satisfied with the [previous version](https://github.com/g4n3sha5/MatiVAted) and its technology stack, that's why I remake it.
-This rebuild is so far my best Developer Experience leveraging the power of React + TypeScript combined with tRPC + Prisma + Zod.
+This rebuild is so far my best Developer Experience leveraging the power of React + TypeScript combined with tRPC + Prisma.